Vodafone broadband routers

 How to get a Vodafone router

-In most cases, you can expect your Vodafone router to arrive within approximately ten days of signing up to a new package, and you can easily set it up yourself.
+In most cases, you can expect your Vodafone router to arrive within approximately ten days of signing up to a new package, and, depending on the router you receive, you may be able to set it up yourself.
+If you require a new phone line, or you have chosen a full fibre package, you will need a visit from an engineer, who will set your router up for you.

 Vodafone router features

-- Dual band – Like many modern routers, this Vodafone router uses both the 2.4Ghz and faster 5Ghz bands
+- Dual band – Like most modern routers, this Vodafone router uses both the 2.4Ghz and faster 5Ghz bands to optimise your wifi

 - Four gigabit ethernet ports – Four gigabit ethernet ports for fast, wired network connections to your computers

-- Two USB ports – USB ports are a surprisingly useful addition, which is often missing from routers supplied by broadband providers.
+- Two USB ports – USB ports are a surprisingly useful addition.
 For example, you can plug in a hard drive, which can then be accessed by all computers connected to your network, or share a printer with your household over wifi

 If there are any unfamiliar terms you'd like a more in-depth explanation of, check out our jargon-busting guide.